 Already many Mexicans living on the outskirts of Mexico City have limited access to water and must wait up to two weeks for a delivery

-Understanding our water heritage today can help us be more water-wise tomorrow, demand water conservation and watershed preservation from our decision-makers and give younger generations a head start in finding solutions to complex resource issues.
-But to do all this, celebrating water heritage starts at the base: by forming connection and building appreciation for our reliance on nature.
+Understanding our water heritage today can help us be more water-wise tomorrow, demand water conservation and watershed preservation from our decision-makers, and give younger generations a head start in finding solutions to complex resource issues.
+But to do all this, celebrating water heritage starts at the base: by forming connections and building appreciation for our reliance on nature.

 As a friend once told me, we won't act unless we feel it.